AustinHuang823/AustinHuang823/README.md

 I am keen on contributing to impactful projects, especially in areas like advanced robotics, automation technologies, and computer vision.
 I'm ready to leverage my skills to make a significant contribution.

-For collaborations or opportunities, feel free to reach out via email at chuan120@jhu.edu.
+For collaborations or opportunities, feel free to reach out via email at chuan120@jhu.edu or my [LinkedIn](https://www.linkedin.com/in/chingyangh/).
 Let's explore how we can drive innovation forward together.

 <!-- {Templates} -->